21-year-old makes plea to Twitter to help dad's taco truck in Humble

 As of this writing, the tweet has received nearly 8,000 retweets and nearly 7,000 likes.

+"Thank you for bringing a smile to his face," she continued, explaining that COVID-19 has been a nightmare for small businesses.

+My dad doesn’t understand social media but he does want to let everyone know that he is so grateful for everyone who is spreading the word 💕💕 Thank you for bringing a smile to his face, covid has been a nightmare for small businesses pic.twitter.com/TrSSI2ufx7— Giselle (@Liamchampaynee) September 14, 2020

-But more than that, Giselle told ABC13 the request was so successful, Elias sold out of everything at 2 p.m.
+Still, Giselle told ABC13 her request was so successful, Elias sold out of everything at 2 p.m.
 Monday and had to close early.

 The taco truck is located at 8740 FM 1960 in Humble, and plans to reopen Tuesday morning.